Adolfo Rossi: Journalistic career

-Despite his inexperience, Rossi proved highly capable and helped turn Il Progresso into a thriving publication as its editor-in-chief.
+Despite the lack of editorial experience, Ross turned Il Progresso into a thriving publication as its editor-in-chief.
 He faced numerous challenges: a minimal staff, printers unfamiliar with Italian who introduced frequent errors, and the logistical hurdles of daily production.
 Rossi translated local news from English, adapted content from Italian sources, proofread each edition, and handled the layout.
 One of his earliest major stories was a series of articles defending the unacknowledged inventor of the telephone, the Italian Antonio Meucci, who was then living in poverty in Clifton, Staten Island — in the same modest home that had housed Garibaldi three decades earlier.
 This coverage caught the attention of even the mainstream American press, which echoed Il Progressos key arguments in Meucci's case against Edison and his associates.

 He also quickly learned the journalistic technique from overseas: concise writing, facts separated from opinions, objective narration, researching the event where it happens, so as to report without filters or conditioning.
 His experience in America, including the early, chaotic days at Il Progresso, and the appaling conditions of the Italian immigrant community in the slums of Five Points, culminated in the publication of the book Un italiano in America (An Italian in America) in 1892, which gained widespread acclaim.
 It was followed in 1894 by a second volume, Nel paese dei dollari (In the Land of Dollars), further cementing his reputation as a writer and journalist.
 (Note: A review of the two books is in Durante's Italoamericana, including an English translation of Rossi's chapter on Five Points in Un italiano in America.)

-In the meantime, in New York he had befriended Ferdinando Fontana and Dario Papa (it), the latter an already influential editor of the Milanese Corriere della Sera newspaper and on a trip in the United States to study the organisational model of the New York Herald, one of the leading U.S. daily newspaper of the time.
+In the meantime, in New York he had befriended Ferdinando Fontana and Dario Papa, the latter an already influential editor of the Milanese Corriere della Sera newspaper and on a trip in the United States to study the organisational model of the New York Herald, one of the leading U.S. daily newspaper of the time.
 Rossi convinced Fontana and Papa to contribute to Il Progresso.
 After five years in the U.S., he returned to Italy with Papa in 1884 with a solid professional experience as a journalist.
 It is very likely that his friendship with Papa, who, like him, had become convinced that the American style of journalism should be introduced in Italy, assured him of a job at the Corriere.
 (Note: Traditional Italian journalism at that time was dominated by academics with no experience in current news reporting but with a sophisticated prose style and an abundance of opinions on everything.
 Rossi found Italian journalism "stylistically over-literary and semantically uninformative.")